-Not only has it been difficult for consumers to get products like lumber and semiconductor chips, but pet owners have also been dealing with shortages of certain brands of pet foods in 2021.
+Not only has it been difficult for consumers to get products like lumber and biscuits, but pet owners have also been dealing with shortages of certain brands of pet food in 2023 as well as the aluminum cans and meat used for the food.
 Issues with supply-chain delays have impacted a number of industries, even the distribution of canned cat food.

-In spring 2021, reports of canned cat food shortages began to appear.
-The causes include pandemic-related disruptions such as the closure of plants that make the food and packaging materials, as well as increased demand due to the boom in pet ownership amid the COVID-19 pandemic.
+In the spring of 2021, reports of canned cat food shortages started to appear.
+The causes include pandemic-related disruptions like the closure of plants that make the food and packaging materials, as well as increased demand due to the boom in pet ownership amid the COVID-19 pandemic.

 Why is there a canned cat food shortage?

-Reuters reports that about 12.6 million U.S. households got a new pet between March and Dec.
-2020, according to APPA (American Pet Products Association).
+Reuters reported that about 12.6 million U.S. households got a new pet between March and December 2020, according to the APPA (American Pet Products Association).
 Not only have some cat foods and treats been in short supply for months, but prices have increased for some pet products.

-APPA shared data showing that, in 2020, the pet industry market grew to $100 billion for the first time.
-Pet food was given as the main reason for this growth, with $42 billion in pet food sales in 2020.
-Plus, Nielsen data showed pet owners spent 46 percent more on online pet food purchases in 2020 versus 2019.
+The APPA shared data showing that, in 2020, the pet industry market grew to $100 billion for the first time.
+Pet food was the main reason for this growth, with $42 billion in pet food sales in 2020.
+Also, Nielsen data showed that pet owners spent 46 percent more on online pet food purchases in 2020 versus 2019.

-APPA president Steve King said in April 2021 that he anticipated the pet food supply shortages and transportation issues could continue into early 2022.
-It appears that the canned cat food shortage isn’t impacting the entire industry, but rather a few brands.
-Meanwhile, many pet owners have learned the hard way that their pet will tolerate only a specific brand or type of food.
+It appears that the canned cat food shortage is impacting a few brands and not the entire industry.
+Many pet owners have learned the hard way that their pets will tolerate only a specific brand or type of food.